-- Or, it can’t heal properly while you are resting.
+- Or, it can’t heal appropriately while you are resting.

 - The environment does not motivate you.

-- Last but not the least, you’ve taken stress for granted (look, what you’ve done to yourself!).
+- Last but not least, you’ve taken stress for granted (look, what you’ve done to yourself!).

 Believe me, fidget spinner or any other funky toy can’t bust your stress.
 You can by doing these:

 Not like your favorite pet.
 Anyways, he doesn’t sweat.
 Speaking of the dog, did you see how energized it is?
 That’s partly because he breathes and pants like there’s no tomorrow.

 Oh, and you know what every day is, don’t you?
 Every day is five days a week, like workdays.

 I’ve written an easy breezy article on workout.
 Check that out, and we’re taking it farther away from there…

 There, I’ve shared a mad story of mine.
 You can forget it and eat some of the healthy foods.
 My formula was, eat healthy food whenever you are not eating a meal.
 That was the deal.

 Create your healthy deal and if you find it enjoyable, stick to it.